o4tuna/mac-keyboard-Esperanto/ReadMe.txt

 Installation:

-  Just drop Esperanto.bundle in the directory ~/Library/Keyboard Layouts "~" is your home directory. (e.g. /Users/ada)
+  Just copy the file named Esperanto.bundle into your "~/Library/Keyboard Layouts" directory.
+  ("~" is an alias for your home directory, so the explicit destination directory for a
+  user named "ada" would be "/Users/ada".)

+  If you are using Finder to perform the copy, note that holding down your keyboard's [option] key while hovering your mouse pointer over the "Go" option in Finder's menu bar will reveal the normally-hidden "Library" directory.

   If this is not your first time to install these keyboard layouts, remove the old layouts first.
-Next, logout and login again, and reinstall.
+Next, logout and login again.
+Then reinstall.

-  Finally, check the system preferences and add this layout.
+  Finally, use System Preferences to add this layout . . .
+  System Preferences -> Keyboard -> "Input Sources" tab

   Enjoy! :-)

 Features:

-  * Based on multiplue layouts of the English Apple keyboards.
+  * Based on multiple layouts of the English Apple keyboards.

   * More latin letters from the combinations of accents and letters.

   * Support the x-system:
       c + x/X = ĉ, C + x/X = Ĉ
       g + x/X = ĝ, G + x/X = Ĝ